-- Attend the ASPET Annual Meeting at Experimental Biology 2020: ASPET Fellows will attend the 2020 ASPET Annual Meeting in San Diego, CA and any related policy program sessions assigned.
-Fellows will receive complimentary registration to the meeting at the early registration rate.
+- Attend the ASPET 2024 Annual Meeting: ASPET Washington Fellows will attend the ASPET 2024 Annual Meeting in Arlington, VA and any related policy programming.
+ASPET Washington Fellows will receive discounted registration to the

-- The ASPET Washington Fellows Program is open to any graduate student, postdoctoral trainee, or researcher no more than four years past the completion of his/her postdoctoral training.
+- The ASPET Washington Fellows Program is open to any graduate student, postdoctoral trainee, or researcher no more than four years past the completion of their postdoctoral training.

 - Applicants must be members of ASPET in good standing and have a strong interest in science and its intersection with public policy.